irissorg/A-shared-experience-outcomes-for-people-through-the-COVID-19-pandemic/content/00 all/index.md

 +++
 title = "All"
 subtitle = ""
-description = "A practical framework for supporting the writing of analysis in social care records" url= "introduction" date = 2021-03-20T15:13:22Z draft = false menu = "main" weight = 200
+description = "Make sense of what COVID-19 crisis has meant for outcomes for people" url= "all" date = 2021-05-01T15:13:22Z draft = true menu = "main" weight = 200
 +++